YuRongTsao/VisGuide/README.md

 * (F2) Deviation: measures the difference between the probability distribution of a recommended candidate chart and that of the reference chart.
 We use Jensen-Shannon divergence (JSD) to measure the difference of two distributions.
 Among the candidate charts, the one with larger JSD value is considered more interesting.
 * (F3) Granularity: A visualization sequence is more understandable if the charts in the sequence present the data from general to specific or reversely.
 The granularity feature quantifies the degree of such transitions (e.g., general-to-specific or specific-to-general) from one chart to its following recommended candidate charts.
 * (F4) Consistence of generation operations: A visualization sequence is considered more contextual if the generation operation (i.e., drill-down or comparison) of more transitions in the sequence are the same.
 This feature calculates the proportion of transitions in the sequence having the same generation operation.
 * (F5) Encoding Transitions: We record the channel encoding transition between two charts to capture a user's preference on the transition of the attributes.
-For example, if the $X$ channel attribute of the parent chart is *City* and that of its children chart is *Station*, the value of the feature *X-Encoding-Change* will be `City2Station`.
+For example, if the `X` channel attribute of the parent chart is *City* and that of its children chart is *Station*, the value of the feature *X-Encoding-Change* will be `City2Station`.

 **Linear Regression Model:**